Scion Logo

 Scion Logo History

 Scion cars were sold only in the USA and Canada – they did not have time to enter the markets of other countries.
 Therefore, their logo is not as well-known as that of the same Toyota company.
 Its central element is the stylized letter “S,” which resembles a Japanese shuriken.
-Associations with throwing weapons arise from the characteristic curved shape and the cold metallic luster.
+The characteristic curved shape and the cold metallic luster are associated with throwing weapons.
 Moreover, the division into two shades gives the impression of two edges of a sharpened blade.

 The designers have placed the first letter of the brand name in the center to emphasize its importance.
 This word comes from the Old French language: “cion” and “sion” is translated as “twig” or “shoot.”
 In English, it is used to mean “descendant.”
 That is, the Scion brand is a descendant of Toyota.
 And the owners of his cars are millennials, descendants of the previous generation.